 Fibre-to-the-Cabinet (FTTC) uses very high frequencies to transmit the broadband, and at these high frequencies, customers may notice something called copper cable crosstalk.
 This is a phenomenon by which a signal transmitted on one pair of copper cables or one channel, creates an undesired effect on another pair or channel.

-And finally, this service is not covered by a Service Level Agreement (SLA).
+And finally, this service is not covered by a Service Level Agreement (SLA) as with Leased Lines.
 An SLA is a contract between the service provider and the end user that defines the level of service expected from the service provider, should anything go wrong, giving customers complete peace of mind over guaranteed uptime, quick service restoration, and 24/7 service monitoring.

 Can I get Fibre broadband?

 Fibre optic broadband is being deployed around the UK by multiple fibre network operators, and while it’s not available to every business, the vast majority of premises do already have fibre broadband.
 Contact Juno with the Post Code details at the premises you want broadband services deployed.

 When will I get fibre to the cabinet?

 Faster and more reliable fibre is coming to your area soon.
 FTTC broadband services are available to millions of premises nowadays.